hbowie/SoftDevBigIdeas-23/content/Documentation Is Not an End Unto Itself.md

 Consider alternatives to the traditional Victorian Novel style of project documents.
 Modeling tools, databases, spreadsheets, diagrams, <a href="https://en.wikipedia.org/wiki/Wiki" class="reflink" target="ref">wikis</a>, and systematically formatted comments (such as those produced by <a href="https://en.wikipedia.org/wiki/Javadoc" class="reflink" target="ref">Javadoc</a>) all often offer better forms of documentation.

-Watch out for those who tend to [polarize][balance] this discussion into 'document everything' vs. 'document nothing,' since both of those extremes are generally disastrous.
+Watch out for those who tend to [[Software Development is a Balancing Act|polarize]] this discussion into 'document everything' vs. 'document nothing,' since both of those extremes are generally disastrous.
 Also watch out for ceremonial approvals of documents: When ten people have to approve everything that's been written down, that's a sure sign that no one understands any of it and no one trusts anyone else.

 The first step on the road to documentation sanity is to ask ourselves whether we have a good reason for creating a document.

-## Reasons for Documentation
+#### Reasons for Documentation

 There are generally three different reasons to create software documentation.
 These three broad purposes really correspond to three distinct audiences.
 All software documentation should be aligned with one (or, ideally, more) of these three purposes.